Beware of unmarked spoilers. The character page for the series is here.

 - Braids, Beads and Buckskins: She doesn't dress like it, but she's proud of her Native American heritage.

 - Friendly Address Privileges: She informs Mr. Town and Mr. Road that her friends call her Sam, and then rebukes them sharply when they do so because they aren't her friends.

 - Half-Breed Discrimination: She's estranged from her Cherokee dad, who calls her a "half-breed", but she's proud of her heritage.

 - Girl Next Door: Well, technically, the girl next door's little sister.

 - Granola Girl

-- Action Wife: For a dead woman, she's pretty capable of doing some damage to a group of trained government agents.
+- Action Girlfriend: Rather, Action Wife.
+For a dead woman, she's pretty capable of doing some damage to a group of trained government agents.

 - Bitch in Sheep's Clothing: Even when she was alive, Laura was not as nice as she seemed.
-But she really does love Shadow which keeps her on the sympathetic side of the trope.
+But she really does love Shadow (and is at least somewhat self-aware), which keeps her on the sympathetic side of the trope.

 - Dead All Along: Not that it's a revelation; the twist is that she comes back.